akpax/LSW_HoldDownReport/README.md

 ## Project Summary

+### ### Functionality

+This tool automates the post-processing of hold down forces from the Light Shear Wall (LSW) application, producing a comprehensive .xlsx report file.
+It processes shearwall input (.txt) and force output files (.pdf) from LSW to determine the maximum tension force each holdown experiences.

+### ### Behind the Scenes

-This tool is designed to automate holdown report creation from shearwall input (.txt) and force output file (.pdf) from the “Light Shear Wall” (LSW) application.
-The files are parsed and converted to dataframes.
-The shearwall locations from the input files are used to identify walls stacked on top of each other.
-Since LSW has limited snapping capabilities, shear wall locations are often slightly misaligned.
-To address this, the clustering algorithm DBSCAN is employed to cluster walls based on their locations and create unique location keys for each wall.
-These location keys are left joined with the shear wall outputs and utilized to locate the stacked walls.
-After identifying the stacked walls, the difference in tension forces between adjacent floors of each wall is calculated.
-The maximum delta force for each wall's left and right holdowns across different load cases is determined.
-An output report (.xlsx) is generated, including a summary of the maximum force for each type of holdown, the maximum left and right holdown forces for each wall, and intermediate output files.
-The MAR logo is attached to the first two sheets designed for printing.
+Internally, the tool parses the input files and converts them into dataframes for analysis.
+It utilizes the shearwall location data to identify walls that are stacked on top of each other.
+Given the LSW's limited snapping capabilities, which often result in slightly misaligned shear wall locations, the tool employs the DBSCAN clustering algorithm.
+This algorithm clusters walls based on their locations, generating unique location keys for each wall.
+These keys are then left joined with the shear wall output data to accurately identify stacked walls.
+Subsequently, the tool calculates the difference in tension forces between adjacent floors of each wall, identifying the maximum delta force for each wall's left and right holdowns across various load cases.
+The final output is an .xlsx report that includes a summary of the maximum force for each type of holdown, the maximum left and right holdown forces for each wall, and intermediate output files.
+The report is formatted with the MAR logo on the first two sheets, tailored for printing.

 ## Using the Executable